-Figure 7.
-"The architectural atmosphere influencing mindfulness" Source: This figure was produced by Thampanichwat, C., Bunyarittikit, S., Moorapun, C., and Phaibulputhipong, P. in A Content Analysis of Architectural Atmosphere Influencing Mindfulness through the Lens of Instagram, 2023, Figure 1.
-Modified by author.
+Figure 2.
+"The architectural atmosphere influencing mindfulness."
+Source: This figure was produced by Thampanichwat, C., Bunyarittikit, S., Moorapun, C., and Phaibulputhipong, P. in A Content Analysis of Architectural Atmosphere Influencing Mindfulness through the Lens of Instagram, 2023, Figure 1.

-Figure 7 describes the different components of each design concept.
 Their research discovered that people connect mindfulness to Japanese architecture the most, with biophilic design closely following (Thampanichwat et al., 2023).
 While it is noted that this data is for which design methods are associated with mindfulness, not which have proven to support it, it does repeat many of the previous design features which have been proven to improve the user's experience within a building.